RyanbowZ/Google-Summer-of-Code/README.md

 If it does exist, we'll update it with the new content.

 By detecting the response status code we can tell whether our API calls are successful.
 Finally this sharing code function has been implemented using RESTful APIs and accessing to Sha values of existing files.

+### Uploading via Gist API

+Considering the real use case and for a more practical usage, we enable the code to be shared on Github Gist in the form of code pieces, which allows users to store their generated code contents in a separate place other than repository for a better file organization and managements.
+The code pieces will be uploaded to Github Gist platform which is enabled to be shared with other users in Github community or integrate with existing repositories.

 ### Sharing Code to RC channel